 As a legal nonprofit in the state of New York, you'll need to remain compliant with federal and state rules and regulations throughout the year.
 This includes:

-- Maintaining records: Keep accurate and up-to-date records of your nonprofit's activities, finances, and governance.
+Maintaining nonprofit records: Keep accurate and up-to-date records of your nonprofit's activities, finances, and governance.
 This includes meeting minutes, financial statements, tax filings, and other important documents.

-- Staying informed: Stay informed about changes to New York state laws and regulations affecting nonprofit organizations.
+Staying informed: Stay informed about changes to Louisiana state laws and regulations affecting nonprofit organizations.
 Attend training sessions, workshops, and webinars to learn about best practices and compliance requirements.

 Learn how this NY nonprofit raised $5MM dollars for free